tianyuzelin/GNNs-playground/README.md

 ## Statement

 Hey there!
-This will be my repo implementing GRAPH related DL models, with some tutorials and notes! **I will be consistently updating this repository**.
+This will be my repo implementing GRAPH related DL models, with some tutorials and notes!! **I will be consistently updating this repository**.

 ## Models